demisto/content/Packs/LINENotify/Integrations/LINENotify/README.md

 This is the Hello World integration for getting started. https://notify-bot.line.me/doc/en/
-This integration was integrated and tested with version xx of LINENotify
+This integration was integrated and tested with LINE version 7.0.3 of LINENotify

 ## Configure LINENotify on Cortex XSOAR